Jrrd/group-music-queue/README.md

 	npm install

-To start the server, run the following command
+To start the server, first look at the install wiki page and then run the following command

     	node ./launch-server.js

 To start a client, run the following command